mindset-dojo/mindset-dojo.github.io/_forms/organizationally-focused-cultivator.md

 refactored_date: 2025-11-13
 authors:
 - kyle-ingersoll
-excerpt: An Organizationally-Focused Cultivator supports the community through their deep knowledge of the Program, the Dojo, and The Way.
+excerpt: An Organizationally-Focused Cultivator supports the community in phases through their deep knowledge of the Program, the Dojo, and The Way.
 icon: fa-solid fa-diagram-project
 tags:
   - responsibility